Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the antiferromagnetic quantum critical metal in two dimensions: Summary

-Once the RG subtraction scheme are fixed, we need to compute the counter terms as functionals of the coupling functions.
+As the next step toward computing the beta functional, we need to compute the counter terms as functionals of the coupling functions.
 In the present theory, we use the nesting angle $v$ as a small parameter to organize the computation.
 To the leading order in $v$, one can identify an infinite set of diagrams that renormalize the boson propagator.
 Those diagrams can be non-perturbatively summed over through the Schwinger-Dyson equation in \fig{fig:SDEq}.
 It describes the processes in which particle-hole fluctuations give the spin fluctuations an over-damped dynamics with speed $c \sim \sqrt{v_0 \log 1/v_0}$, where $v_0$ corresponds to the nesting angle at the hot spots.
 The speed of the collective mode depends only on the nesting angle measured at the hot spots because low-energy spin fluctuations are mainly renormalized by electrons near the hot spots.
 On the other hand, the feedback of the dressed boson to the fermion can be computed perturbatively in powers of $v$ in the small $v$ limit.\footnote{ To be precise, the expansion is organized in powers of $\sqrt{v}$ and $1/\log (1/v)$.}

 The quantum effective action is a functional of the coupling functions.
 In general, quantum corrections are written as integrals over momentum along the Fermi surface.
 Without knowing momentum profiles of the coupling functions, we can not compute the loop integrations of quantum corrections in closed forms.
 However, a simplification arises for quantum corrections that do not involve nested scatterings.
 Here, the nested scatterings refer to the processes in which the phase space available for internal particles in the loops is not limited by the energy at which the scattering is probed.
 Conversely, in non-nested processes, momenta of internal particles are limited by external energies.
 Thanks to the locality in the real space, renormalized coupling functions at energy scale $\mu$ can not vary significantly over the momentum scale that is proportional to $\mu$.
 In quantum corrections that involve only non-nested scatterings, loop momenta are dynamically cut off by a momentum that is proportional to $\mu$.
 This allows us to treat the coupling functions within those loops as constants and replace them with the ones evaluated at the external momenta.
 Renormalized coupling functions can vary significantly across the entire Fermi surface.
 But, as far as they do not vary appreciably over the scale that is proportional to $\mu$, one can use the `instantaneous' values of the coupling functions evaluated at the external momentum.
 Using this {\it adiabaticity}, one can express the counter terms for non-nested quantum corrections in terms of the couplings evaluated at the external momentum.